- Office of Institutional Equity and Diversity

-It is the University's desire to create a supportive climate that will encourage individuals to report incidents of sexual assault.
-The Sexual Assault Policy is designed to achieve the following goals:
+It is the University's desire to create a supportive climate that will encourage individuals to report incidents of sexual misconduct.
+The Sexual Misconduct Policy is designed to achieve the following goals:

 - Provide prompt and compassionate support services.

 - Provide a comprehensive framework in which the needs and decision of all parties concerned are central in determining further administrative response and assistance.